 This quick guide will cover the installation and basic usage of

-IMPROTANT NOTE: As of October 23, 2020, the youtube-dl source code repository has been taken down from Github due to a DMCA complaint for copyright infringement, filed by the RIAA.
-The latest version of youtube-dl may still be downloaded and installed using Homebrew, or on the official website - but do ensure that the content you are downloading is not under copyright protection.
+- As of October 23, 2020, the youtube-dl source code repository had been taken down from Github due to a DMCA complaint for copyright infringement, filed by the RIAA.
+The latest version of youtube-dl may still be downloaded and installed using Homebrew, or from the github download page - but do ensure that the content you are downloading is not under copyright protection.

 Note: You don't need

 youtube-dl to download videos from frame.io, just jump to the Downloading Videos from Frame.io section for a quick way to do it using your browser’s inspector.